 - Elf is good at these sorts of things.

-- Emily Watson's Establishing Character Moment in Spacetrawler.
+- Spacetrawler: Emily Watson's Establishing Character Moment.
 Two guys with knives tell her to hand over her wallet; she whips out a pair of handguns and demands her would-be muggers' wallets and car keys.

-- Occurs off-camera in Times Like This, when a burglar breaks into the apartment of a master swords-woman, who is home, surrounded by some of her favourite weapons.
+- Times Like This: Occurs off-camera when a burglar breaks into the apartment of a master swords-woman, who is home, surrounded by some of her favourite weapons.
 The news reports then describe the would be robber as a one-armed bandit.

-- This happens a few times in Wapsi Square.
+- Wapsi Square: This happens a few times.
 The mugger pulls a knife.
 Heather pulls a gun.

 - A foxwoman finds a young man going to visit his grandmother.
 She takes human form, lures him with the promise of random sex, and then shifts into her foxwoman form, making it look she's going to eat him.
 Turns out the man is a shapeshifted dragon.